 The clash between Jonathan Mann and Hiroshi Nakajima is less important than the clash between the values of the preventive, sociological approach to medicine and epidemics, and especially the global epidemic of AIDS.
-But Jonathan Mann's strategy was not a sole, individual strategy.
-It was one which was arrived at by a lot of very intelligent people under his leadership in the global program on AIDS and It hasn't been entirely eradicated.
+But Jonathan Mann's strategy was not a solo, individual strategy.
+It was one which was arrived at by a lot of very intelligent people under his leadership in the Global Programme on AIDS.
+It hasn't been entirely eradicated.
 It can't be entirely eradicated until the doctors have a pill and an injection.
-There isn't a pill to pop or an injection shot to be given, so that they don't have a lot more going for them.
+There isn't a pill to pop or an injection shot to be given.
+So that they don't have a lot more going for them.

-And therefore the strategy which was laid down during the period that Jonathan Mann was lirect of GPA has continued to this day, though perhaps lacking that spark of imagination that I detected in the strategies that Jonathan Mann was able to sell.
-He was indefatigable and imaginative and inspiring.
+And therefore the strategy which was laid down during the period that Jonathan Mann was Director of GPA has continued to this day, though perhaps lacking that spark of imagination that I detected in the strategies that Jonathan Mann was able to sell.
+He was indefailgable and imaginative and inspiring.

-Daniel Connell: Is there another potential element in the situation, African feeling on the subject, in that, well, it might, to some outside observers it would seem possible that the political implications of AIDS to African elites are quite profound, with the possibility in extreme circumstances of a number of nations being significantly destabilised by the extent of the impact of the disease, and consequently it being a rather difficult thing to really form an integrated response to that is actually practical in terms of acknowledging the size of the problem?
+paniel Connell: Is there another potential element in the situation - African feeling on the subject in that well, it might ... to some outside observers it would seem possible that the political implications of AIDS to African elites are quite profound, with the possibility in extreme circumstances of a number of nations being significantly destabilised by the extent of the impact of the disease, and consequently it being a rather difficult thing to really form an integrated response to that is actually practical in terms of acknowledging the size of the problem?

-Justice Michael Kirby: Well, I think there are a whole series of problems.
-At the recent meeting in Annecy that I mentioned, Professor Roy Anderson of London, who is an expert in the use of computers in plotting population movements and changes, pointed out that in large parts of Africa. it was likely in sub-Saharan Africa, that population growth figures would be wiped out by AIDS and in fact there does negative growth.
+Justice Michael Kirby: There are a whole series of problems.
+At the recent meeting in Annecy that I mentioned, Professor Roy Anderson of London, who is an expert in the use of computers in plotting population movements and changes, pointed out that in large parts of Africa, especially in sub-Saharan Africa, population growth figures would be wiped out by AIDS.
+In fact there'd be negative growth.

 So it's a very big problem for Africa.
-Africa is the continent which suffers the greatest scourge and, as you say, it penetrates into the people they can least afford to lose, the mobile and often educated people in the societies.
-A couple of the presidents have lost their children to HIV AIDS and there'll no doubt be more.
+Africa is the continent which suffers the greatest scourge.
+As you say, it penetrates into the people they can least afford to lose, the mobile and often educated people in the urban societies.
+A couple of the presidents have lost their children to HIV AIDS.
+There'll no doubt be more.

 But there are other levels of the problem.
-There have been people in many Western, some Western countries, who've tended to say, "Well, all of this came from Africa", because there are some suggestions that they've found samples of blood from Zaire which were kept in Paris that have been analysed.
-And they want to blame Africa and stigmatise Africa and suggest that in some ways it is morally to blame, and that makes the Africans extremely sensitive about the way in which they're being stigmatised.
+There have been people in many Western, some Western countries, who've tended to say, 'Well, all of this came from Africa'.
+There are some suggestions that they've found samples of blood from Zaire, taken in the 1960s, which were kept in Paris that have been analysed.
+And they want to blame Africa and suggest that in some ways it is morally to blame.
+That makes the Africans extremely sensitive about the way in which they're being stigmatised.

 Of course, it doesn't really matter where AIDS came from.
 It might've come from outer space, for all we know.
-But it is a human condition that is spread by humans everywhere and it's a problem of the whole human family.
+But it is a human condition that is spread by humans everywhere.
+It's a problem of the whole human family.

-So Africans are very sensitive on that level, but I think Africa had a chance in the alternative to Dr Nakajima was a candidate from Algeria, I think, or Tunisia, who happened to also be at the Annecy meeting recently.
-He was a peputy director general for Africa, I believe, and a very distinguished epidemiologist.
-But they supported Dr Nakajima, largely because I think they had various heavy pressures applied to them by Japan, which was rather unsubtle on this occasion.
+But Africans are very sensitive on that level.
+I think Africa had a chance.
+The alternative to Dr Nakajima was a candidate from Algeria, I think, or Tunisia, who happened to also be at the Ameey meeting recently.
+He was a Deputy Director General of WHO for Africa, I believe, and a very distinguished epidemiologist.
+But Africa supported Dr Nakajima, largely because, I think, they had various heavy pressures applied to them by Japan, which was rather unsubtle on this occasion.